kamlesh012/AtCoder-Editorials/README.md

 # AtCoder-Editorials
-My Solutions of At-Coder Beginner Contests with brief explanations
+My Solutions of At-Coder Beginner Contests with brief explanations for helping absoluete beginners